SharePoint/sp-dev-docs/docs/sp-add-ins/add-ins-and-azure-acs-retirements-faq.md

 ## My Add-In uses an app web, what about the data in that web?

 If your SharePoint Hosted Add-In is storing data in it's app web then that's something you need to take in account when you're rewriting your Add-In using SharePoint Framework (SPFx).
 A common use case is that Add-Ins store list items in a list in the app web, when using a SharePoint Framework (SPFx) solution you can still use a (hidden) list, but now the list will live in the site where you've installed the SharePoint Framework (SPFx) solution.
-If you want to automatically retain the data you'll need to use SharePoint APIs to read the needed data from the app web and recreate it in the new location.
+If you want to automatically retain the data you'll need to use SharePoint APIs to read the needed data from the app web and recreate it in the new location using a format that works for your updated application.

 > [!Important]
 > It's important you do that before you uninstall the SharePoint Add-In as with uninstalling the Add-Ins app web is also deleted.
 In case you've accidentally deleted the Add-In you can always restore it from the recycle bin, doing so will also restore the Add-In's app web.